Student Services and Amenities Fee (SSAF)

 Student elections for your representatives

 Every year you get the opportunity to make your voice heard, by voting or even running in SUPRA elections.
-12 of SUPRA’s 33 elected councillors receive a stipend that enables them to prioritise work for SUPRA, such as: lobbying the University or government on your behalf; organising forums for postgrads; organising social events like Wine & Cheese, SUPRA Sports, and Free Lunch & Advice; and operating our social media pages to keep you informed.
+12 of SUPRA’s 34 elected councillors receive a stipend that enables them to prioritise work for SUPRA, such as: lobbying the University or government on your behalf; organising forums for postgrads; organising social events like Wine & Cheese, fitness classes, and Free Lunch; and operating our social media pages to keep you informed.

 These student councillors represent you to the University and the public.
 They advocate on your behalf to ensure your rights are protected and that students are at the centre of decision making at the University.
-They also lobby the government and other stakeholders; for example, Co-President Minran Liu recently met with a representative from the NSW state government to push for greater support for international students during the COVID-19 pandemic.
+They also lobby the government and other stakeholders.

 If you would like your student leaders to advocate for you on a systemic matter, you can email them, or attend a SUPRA Council meeting to discuss issues affecting postgraduate students.